libremfg/rhize-docs/content/deploy/restore/audit.md

 ---
-title: 'Back up Audit PostgreSQL'
+title: 'Restore Audit backup'
 date: '2024-03-26T11:20:56-03:00'
 categories: ["how-to"]
-description: How to backup Audit PostgreSQL on your Rhize deployment
+description: How to restore the backup of the Audit PostgreSQL on your Rhize deployment
 weight: 300
 menu:
   main: